Song Cycle (album): Background

-Coinciding with a transformative period for the label, Parks joined Warner Bros.
+Coinciding with management changes at the label, Parks joined Warner Bros.
 Records through producer Lenny Waronker, a young A&R executive mentored by Reprise Records president Mo Ostin.
 Waronker was tasked with overseeing artists acquired during Warner Bros.'
-1966 purchase of Autumn Records, including the Mojo Men, the Beau Brummels, and the Tikis—later renamed Harpers Bizarre by Parks.
+1966 purchase of Autumn Records, including the Mojo Men, the Beau Brummels, and the Tikis (later renamed Harpers Bizarre by Parks).
 He assembled a team featuring Parks, songwriter Randy Newman, and keyboardist Leon Russell.
 The success of subsequent singles by Harpers Bizarre and the Mojo Men convinced the label of the group's ability.

-After Seven Arts Productions had acquired Warner Bros. in 1966, the record division rebranded as Warner Bros.-Seven Arts under president Joe Smith, who prioritized broadening the label's artistic scope, later recalling, "Los Angeles was a small community ...
+After Seven Arts Productions had acquired Warner Bros. in 1966, the record division rebranded as Warner Bros.-Seven Arts under president Joe Smith, who sought to broaden the label's artistic scope, later recalling, "Los Angeles was a small community ...
 Van Dyke already had a solid reputation."
 Parks' intellect and autonomy impressed Smith, who granted him unusual creative control.
 He signed a multi-album contract with Warner Bros. on January 5, 1967.
-The agreement included a substantial recording budget, full creative control, no set deadlines, and a clause guaranteeing union-scale payment for sessions produced by Waronker—an extraordinary allowance for an artist like Parks, comparable to the largesses afforded to the Beatles.
+The agreement included a substantial recording budget, full creative control, no set deadlines, and a clause guaranteeing union-scale payment for sessions produced by Waronker.
+This marked an extraordinary allowance for an artist like Parks, comparable to the largesses afforded to the Beatles.
 His availability to Wilson subsequently reduced, and by April, he had withdrawn from the Smile project to focus on Song Cycle.